 On February 12, 2016, we entered into a Loan and Securities Agreement and a separate Secured Promissory Note with the principal face value of \$300,000 (the "February 2016 Note").
 The personal property, fixtures and intellectual property and products of the Company serve as the collateral for the borrowing (see Note 5 - Series E Convertible Note Payable for subsequent release of collateral).
 Interest accrues at a rate 10.0% per year through maturity.
 All principal and related accrued interest outstanding are due and payable at the maturity date which was originally January 31, 2017.
-An amendment signed in November 2016 provided (i) a maturity date of June 1, 2017 and (ii) that if the Company completes an underwritten public offering of its common units or consummates a change of control, then the aggregate outstanding principal and related accrued interest will automatically convert in to the number of common units equal to the quotient obtained by dividing the aggregate principal and accrued interest by the conversion price.
+An amendment signed in November 2016 provided (i) a maturity date of June 1, 2017 and (ii) that if the Company completes an underwritten public offering of its common units or consummates a change of control, then the aggregate outstanding principal and related accrued interest by the conversion price.
 The conversion price is the lesser of \$4.50 or the highest price per common unit sold in the IPO or paid by a buyer upon a change in control multiplied by 75%.
 As a result of such amendment, the February 2016 Note was reclassified to convertible notes payable.
-The Company has recognized interest expense of \$26,630 and \$30,000 for the years ended December 31, 2016 and 2017.
+The Company has recognized interest expense of \$26,630 and \$30,000 for the years ended December 31, 2017.
 As of December 31, 2016 and 2017, \$300,000 of principal was due under the February 2016 Note and such amount is classified under convertible notes payable.
 (See Note 13 - Subsequent Events "Financing".)